A few years ago I would never have even considered fake grass as an alternative to the lush real turf I currently have in my garden.

 Here are answers to the top most frequently asked questions:

-Q: Is the artificial grass rough, does it graze skin?
+Q: Is the artificial grass rough on the skin, does it graze skin?

 A: Modern materials mean that the grass is soft on the skin.

 A: 10 years for sports turf.
-Up to twice that long for domestic light use.
+Up to twice that long for domestic turfs than experience only foot traffic.

 Q: Will pets be okay on artificial grass?

-A: Yes, pets will be just fine on the grass, droppings are easy to pick up and the product can be washed with disinfectant if needed.
+A: Yes, pets will be just fine on the grass, droppings are easy to pick up and the grass can be washed with disinfectant if needed.

-Q: Can artificial grass be installed on a slope?
+Q: Can artificial grass be installed on sloping ground

-A: On slopes less that 12 degrees it can be installed and walked on.
+A: On slopes less than 12 degrees it can be installed and walked on.
 For steeper slopes the sand underneath should be removed (as it can shift) and the grass should be pinned into the ground with long pan headed nails.
-For slopes over 15 degrees, the grass should not be walked on, just lay it for ornamental use only.
+For slopes over 15 degrees, the grass should not be walked on, only lay it for ornamental purposes only.

 Q: Does artificial grass cost more than real grass?